-That was also delayed by another two hours but for the most part, the trip was alright until it was time to land in Kilimanjaro International Airport.
+That was also delayed by another two hours but for the most part, the trip was alright until it was time to land at Kilimanjaro International Airport.
 The runway lights weren’t working, so we had to circle for more than ten minutes!

-Our trip is in two parts; we will be going on several game drives for the next few days with a company called ‘Safari Big 5’.
-We were met at the airport by our driver, Patrick.
+Our trip is in two parts; we will be going on several game drives for the next few days with a company called Safari Big 5.
+Our driver and guide, Patrick, picked us up from the airport.
 I like him already.
-The next phase is in Zanzibar – that, I’ve had to plan by myself to reduce our overall costs.
+The next phase is in Zanzibar – I’ve had to plan by myself to reduce our overall costs.

 Unfortunately, we won’t be meeting the annual wildebeest migration.
 I was really looking forward to that but we’re keeping our fingers crossed for a wonderful stay here!